Another Word For DEMONSTRATE

 model

-Verb : (transitive) to display for others to see, especially in regard to wearing clothing while performing the role of a fashion model
+Verb : (transitive) To display an item on one's body for others to see the potential effect on their own bodies, especially in regard to wearing clothing while performing the role of a fashion model.

 clear